Dangers of “Crying It Out”

 Don't these attitudes sound familiar?
 A parent reported to me recently that he was encouraged to let his baby cry herself to sleep so he "could get his life back."

-[Note: In other posts on infant sleep listed below, my co-authors and I point out flaws in studies of sleep training.
+[Note: In other posts on infant sleep, my co-authors and I point out flaws in studies of sleep training.
 Here is another example.
 Check out this article and its table that lists the studies reviewed.
-The table shows that every study is flawed--either the intervention was not followed (fidelity) and/or only parent reports were used, not observation.
+The table shows that every study is flawed—either the intervention was not followed (fidelity) and/or only parent reports were used, not observation.
 Moreover, the age range of the children varied.
 Most importantly, note that most studies did not measure child wellbeing.
 So there is no responsible way to draw generalizable conclusions from this set of flawed studies.
-The standards for publishing such studies appears to be very low.
+The standards for publishing such studies appear to be very low.
 In a forthcoming post, we note how many studies use an "Intent to Treat" criterion for distinguishing conditions, not bothering about what actually happened.]

-With neuroscience, we can confirm what our ancestors took for granted---that letting babies get distressed is a practice that can damage children and their relational capacities in many ways for the long term.
-We know now that leaving babies to cry is a good way to make a less intelligent, less healthy but more anxious, uncooperative and alienated persons who can pass the same or worse traits on to the next generation.
+With neuroscience, we can confirm what our ancestors took for granted—that letting babies get distressed is a practice that can harm children and their relational capacities in the long term.

-According to a behaviorist view completely ignorant of human development, the child 'has to be taught to be independent.'
-We can confirm now that forcing "independence" on a baby leads to greater dependence.
+According to a behaviorist view, the child 'has to be taught to be independent.'
+But forcing "independence" on a baby could lead to greater dependence.
 Instead, giving babies what they need leads to greater independence later.
 In anthropological reports of small-band hunter-gatherers, parents took care of every need of babies and young children.
 Toddlers felt confident enough (and so did their parents) to walk into the bush on their own (see Hunter-Gatherer Childhoods, edited by Hewlett & Lamb, 2005).